Established 1954

 trips on the Buffalo by the National Park Service.

-can be on the 100 mile float trip area.
-This
+be on the 100 mile float trip area.
+This regulation

-therefore is best fished as an overnight camping
+terrain and therefore is best fished as an overnight

-trip of 2 or more days; however we do lots of single
+camping trip of 2 or more days; however we do lots of

-day trips on the Buffalo River.
-The best times
+single day trips on the Buffalo River.
+The best

-to take a guided fishing trip on the Buffalo River
+times to take a guided fishing trip on the Buffalo

-is from mid-March to the end of June depending on
+River is from mid-March to the end of June depending

-at other times.
-But it just depends; every
+other times.
+But it just depends; every year is

-year is different and quite often we can do late
+different and quite often we can do late fall trips.

 Arkansas